Magnus Lidehäll

-Magnus Lidehäll is a Swedish award winning producer, composer and songwriter.
-He works close with songwriting duo Vargas & Lagola – with whom he won the composer of the year award at the Swedish Grammy Awards in 2014.
+Magnus Lidehäll is a Swedish award-winning producer, composer, and songwriter.
+He works closely with the songwriting duo Vargas & Lagola – with whom he won the composer of the year award at the Swedish Grammy Awards in 2014.
 Together they have produced, written, and/or co-written songs for Madonna, Wyclef Jean & Avicii ("Divine Sorrow"), Veronica Maggio and Petter, to name a few.

 Career

 Magnus Lidehäll started in a rap / hip hop duo alongside Herbert Munkhammar called Afasi & Filthy.
 "1990 Nånting", released with the band Snook in 2002, was their biggest hit.
-Between 2007-2008 he became a member of the successful formation Maskinen.
+Between 2007 and 2008 he became a member of the successful formation Maskinen.
 He left Maskinen to focus on writing and producing music for other artists.
-Today he has a great resumé working with both international and local Swedish artists such as: Seinabo Sey, David Guetta, Katy Perry, Madonna, Silk City, Britney Spears and many more.
+Today he has a great résumé working with both international and local Swedish artists such as: Seinabo Sey, David Guetta, Katy Perry, Madonna, Silk City, Britney Spears and many more.
 He has also worked with producers such as Bloodshy & Avant and Sebastian Ingrosso.

 Together with Bloodshy and Henrik Jonback Magnus co-wrote and produced "How I Roll" & "Trip To Your Heart" from Britney Spears's album Femme Fatale, which was released in March 2011.

 On Katy Perry's 2013 album "Prism". he co-wrote and produced "Love Me" with Bloodshy, Vincent Pontare and Camela Leierth.
 He also co-wrote and produced the single "Don't Wait" from Mapei, released on Downtown Records in the same year as well as her 2014 debut album "Hey Hey".